rebeccazisser/perfectday/README.md

 We're not going to use CSS.
 SASS is better, and you can always just type in CSS if you want.
 However, there's some stuff you need to do to make it work.
 Here are the basics: we run a terminal command, and it will bundle up all of our SASS files and turn them into one, big, CSS file that we never touch because it's programmatically perfect.
 Instead, we only change the SASS (.scss) files.
 Unfortunately, you need to install some stuff to run the terminal command (like you needed to install git):

 # Ruby
+In your terminal:
 ```$ \curl -L https://get.rvm.io | bash -s stable --rails --autolibs=enabled # Or, --ruby=1.9.3```
 This will install Ruby, which handles our SASS files.
-It takes a bit.
+It takes a bit, so make sure you have a good internet connection.

 # Other Useful Stuff
-* [Responsive Bookmarklet](http://responsive.victorcoulon.fr/): Get this thing.
-We're building a mobile application, so we'll need a thing to test with.
+* [Responsive Bookmarklet](http://responsive.victorcoulon.fr/): Get this thing, it's super useful.